jaimz22/Overcast/README.md

 [![License](https://poser.pugx.org/vertigolabs/overcast/license.svg)](https://packagist.org/packages/vertigolabs/overcast)
 [![Total Downloads](https://poser.pugx.org/vertigolabs/overcast/downloads.svg)](https://packagist.org/packages/vertigolabs/overcast)

-An easy to use wrapper for the [Forecast.io](https://forecast.io) API v2.
+An easy to use wrapper for the [Dark Sky](https://darksky.net/) API (formerly [Forecast.io](https://forecast.io)).

+you may specify the specific time, past or present.
-Overcast will query the Forecast.io API for weather information for the longitude and latitude you specify.
-Additionally you may specify the specific time, past or present.
+Overcast will query the Dark Sky API for weather information for the longitude and latitude you specify.
+Additionally

-See the [Forecast.io API documentation](https://developer.forecast.io/docs/v2) for more information.
+See the [Dark Sky API documentation](https://darksky.net/dev/docs) for more information.

 ## Installation
 Installation is as simple as using [Composer](http://getcomposer.org/):